 DPL Service Configuration

-The DPL Runtime Service supports three types of configuration files.
-These files follow a simplified
+The DPL Runtime Service utilizes three distinct types of configuration files.
+These files adhere to a simplified INI-style format, which supports repeated sections (e.g.,

 ;.